Víctor Rivero

-Víctor Javier Rivero Faccioli (born 15 March 1980) is a Chilean football manager and former player who played as a goalkeeper, currently in charge of Deportes Limache in the Segunda División Profesional de Chile.
+Víctor Javier Rivero Faccioli (born 15 March 1980) is a Chilean football manager and former player who played as a goalkeeper, currently in charge of Deportes Limache.

 Career

 As a youth player, Rivero was with Santiago Wanderers.
 At senior level, he played for Municipal Limache, San Luis de Quillota and Unión La Calera.

-After three seasons as assistant coach and leading San Luis de Quillota, Everton de Viña del Mar and Rangers de Talca, he had a successful stint with Unión La Calera in 2017 winnign the 2017 Transición of the Primera B.
+After three seasons as assistant coach and leading San Luis de Quillota, Everton de Viña del Mar and Rangers de Talca, he had a successful stint with Unión La Calera in 2017 winning the 2017 Transición of the Primera B.

 In 2023, he signed with Deportes Limache in the Segunda División Profesional de Chile.
+At the end of 2023, he shortly assumed as coach of Unión San Felipe for the promotion mini-league, returning to Deportes Limache for the next season.